1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 75° ÷ 15 = 5 hours ahead of GMT.

-56. The standard meridian of India (82°30′E) was chosen because:
+56. The standard meridian of India (82°30′E) was chosen because_____________.

 A) It passes through Delhi